Mid-Year Climbing Safety Standards Updates

 • A dry change of clothes must be available on shore.

-• Coach boat occupants are required to wear personal flotation devices (P.F.D.) while on the water at all times.
+• Coach Boat occupants are required to wear personal flotation devices (P.F.D.) while on the water at all times.

 • The wearing of jewellery during practices and competitions must meet the rules of the governing body of the sport/activity, OFSAA, and local athletic association.
 Consult the General Safety Standards for Clothing, Footwear, and Jewellery when jewellery is not addressed by the governing body of the sport/activity, OFSAA or the local athletic association.